Mortal Kombat: Deception: Development

-Mortal Kombat co-creator Ed Boon wanted Deception to be an unpredictable fighting game that gave players new features "they could never imagine".
-In order to do so, the Midway staff listened to fans on bulletin boards to know what to work on for Deception, such as the playable characters.
+Mortal Kombat (MK) series co-creator Ed Boon wanted Deception to be an unpredictable fighting game that gave players new features "they could never imagine".
+To do so, the Midway staff listened to fans on bulletin boards to know what to work on for Deception, such as the playable characters.
 Wanting to surprise fans and make the game deeper, they added the puzzle and chess minigames (the chess minigame had first been considered for Deadly Alliance, but the developers lacked time to implement it).
 Boon and John Podlasek supervised the staff, which was divided into teams to work on different areas of the game.
 One of their concerns was to maintain the traditional feel of the MK series as they wanted the game's violence to make it a more realistic fighting game, rather than "a fighting simulator".

 Character appearances were improved to make their moves "more responsive" to the player's input.
 They also wanted to bring back several characters they felt were absent for too long — including Sindel, Nightwolf, Baraka, and Mileena — and an arena with several weapons which players could use to fight; however, it was remade to become the Liu Kang's Tomb arena.
 Characters' combos were redesigned to be distinctive so that they would be more important; as Boon noted, they were necessary for any move the player would use to inflict more damage on an opponent.
 The Midway staff focused on the designs and functions of the backgrounds, wanting to make them as influential to the outcome of the battle as the fighting between the characters.

 Because of popular demand and favorable reception of Deadly Alliance, the number of finishing moves, known as Fatalities, increased to two per character.
 The Fatalities were developed by a group of animators led by Carlos Pesina; they comically described Mileena's Fatality in which she eats the opponents' neck as the most disturbing due to how her "sexy moves" are modeled from Pesina.
-The Hara-Kiri moves were added to allow the losers to perform a finishing move as well, creating a race between both players.
+The Hara-Kiri moves were added to allow the losers to perform a finishing move, creating a race between both players.
 The Death Traps, meant to be introduced in the previous game, were added to give the combat more strategy as well as to give more chances to players to win a fight if they are at a disadvantage.
 The game was originally meant to have other new finishing moves, such as tortures and falling cliffs similar to Fatalities.